hashicorp/packer/website/source/docs/builders/vmware-iso.html.md

     <a href="http://www.vmware.com/pdf/VirtualDiskManager.pdf" target="_blank"><img src="../../assets/images/Adobe_PDF_file_icon_24x24.png"/> Virtual Disk Manager User's Guide</a> for desktop VMware clients.
     For ESXi, refer to the proper ESXi documentation.

+-   `cdrom_adapter_type` (string) - The adapter type (or bus) that will be used by the cdrom device.
+This is chosen by default based on the disk adapter type.
+VMware tends to lean towards "ide" for the cdrom device unless "sata" is chosen for the disk adapter and so Packer attempts to mirror this logic.
+This field can be specified as either "ide", "sata", or "scsi".

 -   `disable_vnc` (boolean) - Whether to create a VNC connection or not.
     A `boot_command` cannot be used when this is `false`.
 Defaults to `false`.